FACT-Finder-Web-Components/documentation/markdown/4.x/en/faq.md

 ---

 #### Question:
-Our polyfills seem to be clashing with the WebComponents polyfills.
+Our polyfills seem to be clashing with the Web Components polyfills.
 #### Answer:
-One option is to use a polyfill that is compatible with the WebComponents polyfill.
+One option is to use a polyfill that is compatible with the Web Components polyfill.

  A polyfill clash may not always be obvious at first.
  Errors that could hint at such a clash may involve `Symbol.iterator` or `Promise`.
- For detailed information on which features the WebComponents polyfill implements, refer to the official [GitHub repository](https://github.com/webcomponents/polyfills).
+ For detailed information on which features the Web Components polyfill implements, refer to the official [GitHub repository](https://github.com/webcomponents/polyfills).
 If this doesn't seem to solve the issue, please contact us for a custom solution.

 ---